son-n-pham/git_practice/README.md

 - git clone remote_location clone_name:
   - remote_location: can be a web adress or filepath
   - clone_name: the name we give to the directory which Git will clone the repo into. clone_name is the local copy of the remote_location Git project.
 Whatever we commit in clone_name, the owner of the origin remote_location will not know about those commits.
-  - Behind the scene, Git gives the remote_location the name origin to refer it more conveniently.
+- git remote -v: To see the list of Git project's remotes.
+Behind the scene, Git gives the remote_location the name origin to refer it more conveniently.
-    - git remote -v: To see the list of Git project's remotes
+- git fetch: to update the repo from remote.
+After git fetch, we need to run git merge origin/master to merge the fetching with the local master.
+- Create a branch to work on a new project feature
+- Develop feature in the branch, commit work
+- Fetch and merge from the remote again (In case the remote have some update while we are working)
+- git push origin <branch_name>: Push our branch_name to the remote for review. ori